Ultimate Klamath Falls Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is calculated by dividing the median property price by the annual median gross rent.
-A low p/r means that higher rents can be charged.
-The higher rent you can charge, the more quickly you can pay back your investment.
-Nevertheless, if p/r ratios are unreasonably low, rental rates can be higher than house payments for comparable housing units.
-You might lose tenants to the home purchase market that will increase the number of your unoccupied investment properties.
+Price to rent ratio (p/r) is calculated when you take the median property price and divide it by the annual median gross rent.
+A community with high lease prices will have a low p/r.
+You want a low p/r and larger rents that can repay your property more quickly.
+Nevertheless, if p/r ratios are excessively low, rents may be higher than purchase loan payments for the same housing units.
+If tenants are turned into purchasers, you may get left with vacant rental properties.
 You are hunting for communities with a moderately low p/r, obviously not a high one.

 Median Gross Rent